-- Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes with institution's seal over the flap - Two completed recommendation forms, in sealed envelopes, from people with knowledge of the applicant's professional work or ability - Official report of scores of the Graduate Record Examinations[®] (GRE[®]), mailed directly from the Educational Testing Service - Statement of work experience (resume or C.V.) - Responses to essay questions
+- Application must indicate the track for which you are applying: Dietetics Track or Food and Nutrition Studies Track - Application and non-refundable \$60 application fee - Official transcripts from all colleges and universities attended, in sealed envelopes with institution's seal over the flap - Two completed recommendation forms, in sealed envelopes, from individuals with knowledge of the applicant's professional work or ability.
+One professional recommendation should be provided by a supervisor from an employment or volunteer position. - Official report of scores of the Graduate Record Examinations[®] (GRE[®]), mailed directly from the Educational Testing Service - Statement of work experience (resume or C.V.) - Responses to essay questions

-Once a complete application has been received, the applicant may be contacted to schedule an interview.
+Once complete application has been received, the applicant may be contacted to schedule an interview.